second-state/smart-contract-search-engine/documentation/deprecated/old_documentation.md

 Technically speaking (in the long term) once the project is well underway, you will just want to run all of these commands the **one** time, at startup! i.e. ensure that they are always running.

-The system will take care of itself.
-Here is an example of how to run this once at startup.
+The system will take care of it Here is an example of how to run this once at startup.

 **Phase 1 - Step 1**
 Create a bash file, say, `~/startup1.sh` and make it executable with the `chmod a+x` command.
 Then put the following code in the file.